13 Best Things to Do in Palermo, Sicily

 You can also check out my comprehensive hand-picked list of my favorite options for where to stay in Palermo, but here’s a small selection of amazing options I recommend (and almost stayed at myself!):

-Frequently Asked Questions About Things to Do in Palermo
+FAQs about Things to do in Palermo

 Is Palermo Sicily worth visiting?

-I’m pretty sure I’ve already made it clear how I feel about this, but just to reiterate: Yes!
-Palermo, Sicily, is absolutely worth visiting.
 Palermo is the capital of Sicily, and the fifth largest city in Italy overall (Catania, Sicily’s second city, is only the tenth largest in Italy, just to offer some scale), so it’s a pretty important stop on any trip to Sicily.
 I think anyone who is able to visit Palermo should jump at the opportunity, and plan the time you’re there based on your wants and needs.

 Palermo is perfect as a city break, or as a stop on a wider Sicily trip to break up the small towns and beach vibes.
 Stopping in Palermo offers you a chance to see all the different dominations Sicily has experienced through over the years, from Greeks and Romans, to the Arabs and Normans, and finally the French and Spanish.
-It also has some of the most famous markets in Sicily, and is the best place to learn about the current and past influences of the Mafia in Sicily.

 There are even beaches and beach towns nearby to Palermo, so there really is something for everyone.